- Private Day Tours

 - Time for Nepalese cooking session and cycling in Pokhara

-Nepal being a superb destination for trekking we pay attention to your family members for grasping trekking opportunity including minors as well.
-We have carefully designed a perfect itinerary for you and your family to incorporate a short trek and see many cultural aspects of this fascinating country.
+Nepal, being a superb destination for trekking, we have more concern about how you and your family members take advantage of your Nepal trip.
+Family Holiday in Nepal (Annapurna) is a carefully designed a perfect trip for you and your family to incorporate a short trek and see many cultural aspects of this fascinating country.
 And you don’t have to camp, or get worried about altitude – just walk and enjoy the spectacular views of those famous, and totally stunning, 8000m snow-capped peaks such as Annapurna I and Dhaulagiri.
 We start with a couple of days in Kathmandu soaking in the atmosphere and learning about Hinduism and Buddhism by visiting the enormous Bouddhanath stupa and Pashupatinath Temple.
 We also offer you time to paint your own classic Nepali mask.
 Our trek starts with a transfer from Pokhara to a village on the Jomsom road.
 From here we ascend through terraced foothills on the outskirts of the Annapurna Conservation Area and over the next few days up onto the southern section of the Khopra Danda ridge.
 This is a less walked route, so we can truly experience rural Nepal and its welcoming people.
 Our highest point is the stupendous viewpoint at Mohare Danda (3300m).
 Here we watch the sunrise over these immense peaks for a truly humbling and memorable experience.
 We descend past the popular Poon Hill and along the main Annapurna Circuit track.
-We have a night in the lake side town of Pokhara before a day in Kathmandu where we have the option of a ‘cooking like a local’ session.
+Family Holiday in Nepal (Annapurna) also offers you an opportunity to learn to cook the typical Nepali cuisine in Kathmandu if you are really interested in Nepalese food and culture.
 Our trek is especially designed for families to take it easy on the altitude without any compromise on the trekking quality and those Himalayan views.

 Activities:Private Day Tours